JeremiahKaren/35percent.github.io/redefining-social-rent.md

 ![](http://crappistmartin.github.io/images/colorama_chroma.jpg)

-## 177-184 Grange Road
+## 177-184 Grange Road, Bermondsey
-177-184 Grange Rd - (11/AP/1390)
-The [planning committee report](http://moderngov.southwark.gov.uk/documents/s21421/Item%201%20report.pdf) for this redevelopment of existing buildings providing 38 new homes, says that it was supposed to provide 9 social rented units.
+The [planning committee report](http://moderngov.southwark.gov.uk/documents/s21421/Item%201%20report.pdf) (11/AP/1390) for this development approved 38 new homes, of which 9 were supposed to be social rented units.
 The GLA data shows that these have been delivered by Leicester Housing Association as affordable rents of up to 52% market rent.

 ![](/img/177-184GrangeRoad.png)
 *177-184 Grange Road, Bermondsey*